Abstract

 Uninstall the application.

-helm -n csi-driver-lvm uninstall storage
+helm uninstall storage